Culver22/CodeSmellDetector/README.md

 # CodeSmellDetector

+#### Note: This is a complete version of the project.
+Future improvements are outlined below, but the current version is fully functional and polished for demonstration.

 This Program is a Python tool designed to analyse common code smells - indicators of potential issues that would impact code quality, readability and maintainability.
 The project includes a user-friendly GUI, built with Tkinter, for easy interaction and inspection.